kevinferrare/arduino-st4/README.md

 Be careful not to invert GND with some other pins.

+Please note that some mounts may have a different pinout for ST-4.

 My first version looked like this (quick and dirty solders, very fragile!):

 ![First prototype](https://raw.githubusercontent.com/kevinferrare/arduino-st4/master/Hardware/prototype_small.png)